 When shopping for a savings account, be sure to find out which fees each institution charges and the amount of each fee.

-For some, an online savings account is a no-brainer, but for others, it will be a more complex decision.
+Given that they offer the most competitive interest rates, an online savings account may seem like the obvious choice.
+However, they do come with a few inconveniences.
 Here’s a look at the pros and cons of both online and traditional savings accounts.

 Here is a list of the benefits and the drawbacks of online savings accounts.